Jewels of Mary, Queen of Scots: A diamond talks

 George Buchanan wrote two Latin epigrams concerning Mary's gifts of diamond rings to Elizabeth, one titled Loquitur adamas in cordis effigiem sculptus, quem Maria Elizabethae Anglae misit, said to be a translation of Mary's original.
 A French translation is titled Un Dyamant parle, a diamond talks.
 The English courtier and poet Sir Thomas Chaloner also translated the verse.

 The gift to Elizabeth was widely reported, and the English bishop John Jewel sent copies of the verses to his friends.
 He was sceptical of Mary's diplomatic overtures and plans for a meeting of the two queens.
 The gift of a "heart of diamond well wrought" and Latin verses was connected with plans for an "interview", a meeting between the two Queens, in a letter from Henry Killigrew to Robert Dudley in July 1562.
 Killigrew invited Dudley to translate the verses "your lordship may do well to make these speak English".
-The venue for the interview was Nottingham, then postponed to be at York, and never occurred.
+The venue for the interview was Nottingham Castle, then postponed to be at York, and never occurred.

 It was said that King James or Charles I gave this ring with a heart-shaped diamond to Sir Thomas Warner which passed to his descendants including the surgeon Joseph Warner.
 The Warner ring has a rose pear-shaped diamond in a black-enamelled setting.
 The ring was also said to be one which Elizabeth gave to the Earl of Essex and he returned to her from the Tower of London.
 In various 19th-century accounts of the "Essex" and Warner rings, Mary's gift and the verses are associated incorrectly with her marriage to Darnley in 1565.

 Mary mentioned a ring sent by Elizabeth I for "her succour" in a letter to Elizabeth from Lochleven on 1 May 1568.
+According to Mary's secretary, Claude Nau, Elizabeth had sent Mary a diamond shaped like a rock in return for the heart shaped diamond.
 The gift and exchange of rings and an implicit promise of mutual aid became a recurring theme.
 Mary alluded to the heart-shaped diamond again in her letter to Elizabeth I from Carlisle on 28 May 1568, writing "Souvenes vous que j'ay tenu promesse le vouse envoyes mon cueur en bague, et je vous ay aporte le vray et ensamble" – Remember that I kept my promise when I sent you my heart in a ring, and I brought you and the truth together.

 According to the French diplomat Courcelles, in November 1586 James VI heard that Mary had declared her misfortunes at her "arraignment" or trial at Fotheringhay, "showing to the whole assembly the ring which the Queen of England sent her as a token of her faith, which she [Mary] so lightly gave credit unto, and was now therefore to bear the penance".